-One of the things I started doing, and recommended that you start doing too, is to make a list of all the things that take up time and energy but are not really serving you or your goals.
+One of the things I started doing, and recommend that you start doing too, is to make a list of all the things that take up time and energy but are not really serving you or your goals.

 I’ve been doing this lately and I love it.

-Well let me just tell you something else, this practice has led to an avalanche of people, things, and situations that drain my time and energy that I’m no longer willing to care about.
+This practice has led to an avalanche of people, things, and situations that drain my time and energy that I’m no longer willing to care about.

 Now, that may sound flat out mean but I have to tell you, it’s not.
 I’m polite and thoughtful but still firm my decisions to say “no” to things that are not helping me move any closer to my goals and dreams.